shoriwe/fullproxy/README.md

   -socks5-address string
         SOCKS5 server address to use (default "127.0.0.1") -socks5-password string
-        Password for the SOCKS5 server; leave empty to no AUTH -socks5-port string
+        Password for the SOCKS5 server; leave empty for no AUTH -socks5-port string
         SOCKS5 server port to use (default "1080") -socks5-username string
-        Username for the SOCKS5 server; leave empty to no AUTH -target-address string
+        Username for the SOCKS5 server; leave empty for no AUTH -target-address string
         Address of the target host that is accessible by the SOCKS5 proxy -target-port string